The Science of Effective Apologies

 Major Mistakes to Avoid

-Three psychological barriers undermine apology effectiveness:
+Three psychological barriers commonly undermine apology effectiveness:

 Gender and Cultural Considerations